 Call to action

-Whether you are an employer of an independent contractor, information regarding taxes, and 1099 for workers compensation should be at your fingertips.
-Phoenix Workers’ Compensation Attorneys is a firm that prides itself in providing the best representation to their clients.
+Whether you are an employer or an independent contractor, information regarding taxes and 1099 for workers’ compensation should be at your fingertips.
+Phoenix Workers’ Compensation Attorneys is a firm that prides itself in providing the best representation to its clients.
 They similarly offer financial advice, so you do not get in trouble with the IRS.